MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 An explanation of some of the fields is given below.

 #### Map Enabled
 Whether or not the map is available for play.
-You will want to check this.
+You will want to make sure it's enabled.

 #### License
 * Every map must have its own license.
-* If attribution is required (for example if you modify other's map and you have to tell who is author of the original map), that has to be appended to the `license` field.
+* You can append any attribution you need to give to the `license` field (For example: If you modified someone's map or used one of their builds you'd list their name and what map/build of theirs that you modified/used).
 If you want to give more information, you can use the `Other info` field.
 * If you don't know which license to use, [this list of CC licenses](https://creativecommons.org/use-remix/cc-licenses/) can help you.
-* We can only accept the free culture licences like `CC BY-SA 4.0`.
-Note that not licences in the Creative Commons family are free(as in freedom).
-For instance those with `ND` are not.
+* We can only accept the free culture licenses like `CC BY-SA 4.0`.
+Note that not all licenses in the Creative Commons family are free(as in freedom) (e.g `CC BY-ND`).
-* Please know what you are doing when choosing a certain license.
-For example, you can read information about various licenses and/or consult a lawyer.
+* Please make sure you know what you are doing when choosing a license.
+You could do a little research about various licenses, ask a parent for help if you're young and haven't dealt with licenses before, and/or consult a lawyer.

 #### Map Hint
 Does your map have hidden treasures?
 You can hint about them with the "Map Hint" field.